sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 # Fix for Python script:
 # MIMEText automatically handles the blank line separator
 # Use: msg.attach(MIMEText("body text", "plain"))
-# Never build raw RFC822 manually unless you know exactly what you are doing
+# Never build raw RFC822 manually unless we know exactly what we are doing
 ```

 ---